Concordium/concordium-rust-smart-contracts/CTS1.rst

 Explicit events for mint and burn
 ---------------------------------

-In ERC20, ERC721 and ERC1155 they use a transfer event from or to the zero address to indicate mint and burn respectively, but since there are no such thing as the zero address on the Concordium blockchain these events are separate.
+ERC20, ERC721 and ERC1155 use a transfer event from or to the zero address to indicate mint and burn respectively, but since there are no such thing as the zero address on the Concordium blockchain these events are separate.
 Making it more explicit instead of special case transfer events.

 No error code for receive hook rejecting
 ----------------------------------------

-The specification could include an error code, for the receive hook function to return if rejecting the token transferred (as seen in the FA2 standard on Tezos).
+The specification could include an error code, for the receive hook function to return if rejecting the token transferred (as seen in the `FA2 standard <https://gitlab.com/tezos/tzip/-/blob/master/proposals/tzip-12/tzip-12.md#error-handling>`_ on Tezos).
 But we chose to leave this error code up to the receiving smart contract, which allows for more informative error codes.

 Adding SHA256 checksum for token metadata event